FlyMemoryLab-WashU/Tethering-Station-Assembly/README.md

 ---

-### 4) Mount the micromanipulator
+### 4 Mount the micromanipulator
-1. Place the micromanipulator on the acrylic baseplate **with the 6 mm raising platform underneath**.
+a.
+Place the micromanipulator on the acrylic baseplate **with the 6 mm raising platform underneath**.
-2. To access the screw mounts:
+b.
+To access the screw mounts:
    - Slide the lowest platform to an **edge position** to expose the screw holes on the opposite side.
-3. Insert **M3 × 12** screws and fasten the micromanipulator into the baseplate.
+c.
+Insert **M3 × 12** screws and fasten the micromanipulator into the baseplate.
-4. Move the platform to the other edge position and repeat to install the remaining screws.
+d.
+Move the platform to the other edge position and repeat to install the remaining screws.

 ---

-### 5) Install the thread adapter and Mini-V clamp
+### 5 Install the thread adapter and Mini-V clamp

-1. Screw your chosen **thread adapter** into the top surface of the micromanipulator.
+a.
+Screw your chosen **thread adapter** into the top surface of the micromanipulator.
-2. Wrap **one layer** of **PTFE (thread seal) tape** or **electrical tape** around the exposed threads to add friction (prevents the clamp from rotating freely).
+b.
+Wrap **one layer** of **PTFE (thread seal) tape** or **electrical tape** around the exposed threads to add friction (prevents the clamp from rotating freely).
-3. Attach the **Mini-V clamp** above the thread adapter.
+c.
+Attach the **Mini-V clamp** above the thread adapter.

 #### Notes by clamp version